 Education and Training for Information Security Analysts

-Most information security analysts have earned a bachelor’s degree in computer science, programming, engineering or a related field, the BLS reports.
+Most information security analysts have earned a bachelor’s degree in computer information systems, programming, engineering or a related field, the BLS reports.
 Some employers prefer candidates with specialized knowledge of information security, which may be obtained through a formal training program.
 Certain positions require work experience or advanced degrees, such as a Master of Business Administration in Information Systems.

 Information security analysts generally have a variety of competencies – creativity, ingenuity, leadership and teamwork, among them.